 10. A Lack of Clear Direction or Life Purpose

 People with antisocial personality disorder tend to lack purpose, meaning, and direction in life.
 Because they are mostly apathetic and emotionally detached, it’s difficult for them to develop long term goals, passions, or meaningful activities and relationships.8 Their lack of direction and purpose in life might also help to explain why they tend to be impulsive.
-Impulse control normally comes from weighing out the short-term pleasures vs the long-term goals and values, which people with APSD may not have.
+Impulse control normally comes from weighing out the short-term pleasures vs the long-term goals and values, which people with ASPD may not have.

 11. Ruthless Attacks Against Opponents